College Factual by our College Data Analytics Team

 394 Undergraduate Degrees

-During the most recent year for which we have data, students from 25 majors graduated from Dine College.
-Of these students, 394 received undergraduate degrees and 394 graduated with a master's or doctor's degree.
+In the most recent reporting year, students from 16 majors graduated from Dine College.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Dine College along with which ones have the highest average starting salaries.